EcrituresNumeriques/stylo/docs/src/en/features/website-Crieur.md

 title: "Generate a website for your articles"
 ---

-With the static website generator "Crieur", specially developed for Stylo, you can generate a website for your articles and corpora on Stylo.
+With the static website generator ["Crieur"](https://ecrinum.gitpages.huma-num.fr/crieur/), specially developed for Stylo, you can generate a website for your articles and corpora on Stylo.
+It allows you to publish a journal website or create a blog with the advantage of using Stylo as a semantic and collaborative CMS for it and, in the process, of staying with lightweight and open formats Markdown and YAML.

-A demonstration on how to take in charge le Crieur with Stylo can be found in [this video in "scenarios"](/en/scenarios/website-Crieur).
+A demonstration on how to take in charge le Crieur with Stylo can be found in [this video](/en/videos/website-Crieur), and a written "step-by-step" guide on [this page of the Crieur documentation](https://ecrinum.gitpages.huma-num.fr/crieur/numero/utilisation/article/le-crieur-pas-a-pas/).

 ## Crieur commands